Vishalkondi/ToDoList_React/README.md

 Modern UI: Styled with a sleek and elegant design for an enhanced user experience.
 🚀 Demo

-Add a live demo link here, if hosted (e.g., on Netlify, Vercel, etc.)

 🛠️ Technologies Used
 Frontend: React.js, CSS